-The Steber Laboratory is part of the Wheat Genetics, Quality, Physiology, and Disease Research Unit, United States Department of Agriculture, Agricultural Research Service, and is housed in and affiliated with the Department of Crop and Soil Sciences, at Washington State University in Pullman, Washington.
+The Steber Laboratory is part of the Wheat Health, Genetics, and Quality Research Unit, United States Department of Agriculture, Agricultural Research Service, and is housed in and affiliated with the Department of Crop and Soil Sciences, at Washington State University in Pullman, Washington.
 The principal investigator is Camille Steber, and the lab was started in 1998.

 The Steber Laboratory is focused on the study of hormonal control of seed dormancy and germination, as well as plant stress responses.
 Basic research projects are carried out in the Arabidopsis thaliana model system, and knowledge from Arabidopsis is translated into improved resistance to preharvest sprouting and drought tolerance in wheat.
 Seed dormancy and germination are controlled by the balance between the abscisic acid (ABA) and gibberellin (GA) hormone signalling pathways.
 ABA induces seed dormancy during embryo maturation, whereas GA stimulates seed germination and is associated with dormancy breaking treatments such as cold stratification and dry after-ripening.
 Research in Arabidopsis is focused on understanding the mechanisms of GA signaling, and the relative roles of ABA and GA in the control of seed dormancy, dormancy loss, and germination.
 In addition to stimulating seed germination, GA also stimulates stem elongation, the transition to flowering, and fertility.
 Research in wheat is aimed at increasing preharvest sprouting (PHS) and drought tolerance using increased ABA sensitivity.